Gymnopédies: Reception

 By the end of 1896, Satie's popularity was waning and his financial situation deteriorating.
 Claude Debussy, a friend of Satie's whose popularity was on the rise, helped draw public attention to Satie's work.
-In February 1897, Debussy orchestrated the third and first Gymnopédies.
-(Note: When Debussy published the scores two years later, he reversed the numbering, with Satie's first becoming Debussy's third, and vice versa.)
+In February 1897, Debussy orchestrated the third and first Gymnopédies; when Debussy published the scores two years later, he reversed the numbering, with Satie's first becoming Debussy's third, and vice versa.